 Funding for salvage excavations to rescue looted sites.

-Funding for a joint conference between the IAA and American Homeland Security, with the objective to discuss antiquities looting and illicit trafficking, and to strengthen international cooperation.
+Funding for a joint conference between the IAA and U.S. Homeland Security, with the objective to discuss antiquities looting and illicit trafficking, and to strengthen international cooperation.

 To support the Antiquities Theft Prevention Unit, please contact info@friendsofIAA.org